- Several checking and savings options

-Zions Bank offers personal and business banking, insurance, and investment products to customers both in person and online.
-Zions Bank is a subsidiary of Zions Bancorporation (NASDAQ: ZION) and is among the Top 100 Banks in GOBankingRates’ annual rankings.
+Zions Bank offers personal and business banking, insurance and investment products to customers both in person and online.
+Zions Bank is a subsidiary of Zions Bancorporation (NASDAQ: ZION) and is a finalist in GOBankingRates’ Best Regional Banks of 2023 survey.

 Take a closer look at Zions Bank’s deposit accounts.

-The minimum opening deposit for a Zions Bank checking account is $50.
-The Anytime Checking Account has no monthly maintenance fee.
-The fee for Anytime Interest Checking and Premium Interest Checking can be waived with a qualifying minimum daily balance or a combined deposit and consumer loan balance.
-Anytime Interest earns 0.01% on all balances while Premium bumps up to 0.03% for balances of $25,000 or more.
+The minimum opening deposit for most checking accounts is $50.
+The Military Advantage and Anytime Checking accounts have no monthly maintenance fee.
+OnBudget Banking has a $5 fee that can’t be waived.
+Fees for other checking accounts, which range from $10 to $20, can be waived with a qualifying minimum daily balance or a combined deposit and consumer loan balance.

-The latest addition, OnBudget Banking, has lower fees and requirements.
-They include a $25 opening balance and no overdraft fees.
-However, the $5 monthly fee cannot be waived.
+OnBudget Banking has lower fees and requirements, including a $25 opening balance and no overdraft fees.
 Checks and online bill pay aren’t available so you’ll need to make transfers or use Zelle to pay others.

 Zions Bank offers a standard savings account and a Young Savers account.
-The standard account has a yield of 0.03% and a minimum opening deposit of $50.
+The standard account has a yield of up to , depending on your balance, and a minimum opening deposit of $50.
 Keep in mind that you’ll need to maintain at least $200 in the account or receive at least $25 from a Zions checking account.
 Otherwise, you’ll be charged a $3 monthly maintenance fee.